joomla/rfc/proposed/rfc-meta.md

 * #### Accepted

-    If the Acceptance Vote passes, then the proposal officially becomes an **Accepted Feature / Specification**.
+    The proposal (the "how") is accepted by experts.
+If the Acceptance Vote passes, then the proposal officially becomes an **Accepted
+    Feature / Specification / Process**.

 * #### Deprecated

-    A **Deprecated Specification** is one that has been approved, but is no longer considered relevant or recommended.
-Typically this is due to the Specification being superseded by a new version, but that is not required.
+    A **Deprecated Specification / Feature / Process** is one that has been accepted, but is no longer considered relevant or recommended.
+Typically this is due to the Specification / Feature / Process being superseded by a new version, but that is not required.

 * #### Implemented